rksk/ldap-test/README.md

     private static String ATTRIBUTE_TO_PRINT = "uid";
         User/Group attribute to print in the log private static String LDAP_REFERRAL = "follow";
-        Whether to follow or ignore LDAP referrals private static String KEYSTORE = "";
+        Whether to follow or ignore LDAP Referrals private static String KEYSTORE = "";
         Java Keystore (TrustStore) file if you are going to use LDAPS private static String KEYSTORE_PASSWORD = "wso2carbon";